CodingXinyi/cs5500-group8-Tourism-Web-App/README.md

+# Frontend
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).